 - 2 large carrots, finely chopped (1 cup, packed)

 - powdered sugar to dust the cake

 - In a large bowl, mix flour, sugar, baking powder, ginger, nutmeg, and salt

 - Add the milk, oil, and eggs and stir well.

 - Stir in the walnuts and raisins.
 Lastly, add the carrots and stir to mix.

 - Spoon into greased ring pan and cook for 1 hour until an inserted toothpick comes out clean.

 - Cool for 20 minutes on a wire rack.
 Gently turn cake out onto a serving plate.
+Sprinkle generously with powdered sugar.
 Serve right away or store in an airtight container for up to 4 days.
 Buon Appetito!
 Yummy with hot coffee to start your morning with a smile.